Cuisine of Quebec: History

+Several changes in the realm of drinks also took place.
+Starting in 1986, Quebec began to foster a microbrewery culture (called "microbrasserie") and was the first province to do so.
+The third wave of coffee, emphasizing artisanal quality, began to take root in the 2000s and spread across Quebec in the 2010s.
+Similarly, bubble tea first appeared in Montreal's Chinatown in the 2000s and gained broader popularity in the late 2010s, boosted by social media.

 Ingredients

 Game, seafood, and fish

-Historical poverty led many families in Québec to hunt in order to feed themselves until the 1950s.
-Tourtières, as noted above, were historically stuffed with the meat of the tourte, or passenger pigeon, which was common and easy prey for early Québécois.
-It is said that they flew in such large flocks, a hunter needed only to point his gun upward to bring one down.
+Historical poverty led many families in Québec to hunt for food until the mid 20th century.
+Tourtières were stuffed with the meat of the tourte, or passenger pigeon, which used to be common and easy prey.
 But, by the early 20th century, the passenger pigeon became extinct due to overhunting, deforestation, and the Allee effect.

-Subsequently, families instead used whatever meat they had on hand, usually from livestock.
+Families had to replace the meat with whatever they had.
 As a result, most modern tourtières are filled with beef or pork.

 Today, the consumption of game remains a tradition, although game is not sold in grocery stores.
-When available, Québécois eat meat from moose, deer, hares, ruffed grouse, or waterfowl rather than that of livestock.
+When available, Québécois eat meat from moose, deer, hares, ruffed grouse, wild turkey, waterfowl and more rather than that of livestock.
 Game is also sometimes given as a gift.

 As for seafood, lobster and crab are caught in Gaspesia, la Côte-Nord, and the Magdalen Islands to be sold to the rest of Québec.
 Shrimp is often marketed as crevette de Matane after the shrimp-processing factory in the town of Matane.
 However, the shrimp themselves are caught in several villages on the Saint Lawrence River estuary.
 Mussels, oysters, scallops, and whelks (bourgots) are also caught.

 Salmon and trout are the most popular fish in Québec.
 The brook trout is nearly ubiquitous, salmon is farmed and can be caught in 118 different rivers, and Arctic char is present across nearly 100 lakes.
 Other fished species include lake trout, yellow perch, walleye, muskellunge, Northern pike, micropterus, rainbow smelt, Greenland halibut, mackerel, lake sturgeon, lake whitefish, Atlantic cod (Eastern Québec), Atlantic herring (Eastern Québec), American eel (between Trois-Rivières and Cap-Chat), ouananiche (a kind of freshwater salmon; Lac Saint-Jean), frostfish (Sainte-Anne-de-la-Pérade), deepwater redfish (Saguenay fjords), capelin (coastal villages), and brown bullhead (Îles de Sorel).

 Sainte-Anne-de-la-Pérade holds a world-renowned festival every December to February called La pêche des petits poisons des chenaux, where ice fishers catch tomcods.
 Historically, starving French colonists learned ice fishing techniques from the Atikamekw—a privilege, as the technique was kept a secret from neighbouring First Nations.